 Laser sources used in these applications must be single frequency to ensure a precise interference pattern, where narrow linewidths increase the signal to noise ratio.
 These lasers also require exceptional spectral and power stability, as well as long coherence lengths, in order to eliminate errors in prolonged measurement and ensure stable operation.
 Beam quality, such as pointing stability or ellipticity, are also vital for high quality interferometry measurements.

 UniKLasers design and manufacture high power, single frequency laser sources with unrivalled wavelength stability, narrow linewidths and long coherence lengths over a range of wavelengths within a small footprint.
-We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively; to complement our development of a range of UV sources, to facilitate metrology at decreasing feature sizes.
+We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively, with our ultraviolet Duetto 349 UV Series, to complement our development of a range of UV sources, to facilitate metrology at decreasing feature sizes.